stormid/storm-scaffold/README.md

     - doc- prefix for fundamental document blocks like the head
     - ui- prefix for permanent UI elements like the navigation
     - block- prefix for other components
-4. Macros templates contain components.
-Naming convention recommended for these:
+4. Macro templates contain functional components

 Variables can be set in YAML in the head of each template.